-The Company only has one asset, THR-149, in the clinic after two of its Phase 2 clinical trials recently failed.
+The Company only has one asset, THR-149, in active clinical development, after the Company decided to pause development of THR-687 due to capital constraints given the disappointing results from the Phase 2 Part A results in treatment naïve patients (please refer to Section 2.2.1 of Section 2 'Risk Factors', for further information).
 Oxurion plans to continue preclinical testing, product development, regulatory compliance and the KALAHARI trial for the THR-149 in DME, which, together with anticipated general and administrative expenses, will result in significant additional investments for several years before achieving any return.
 These investments in THR-149 and related expenditures require Oxurion to attract significant additional external funding in order to realize the value of THR-149.

-The extent of Oxurion's future financing needs depends on many factors, including the progress, costs and timing of its research and development activities, preclinical studies, the clinical trial, the costs of managing its patent and IP portfolio and obtaining regulatory approval, and the terms and timing of its product supply arrangements, commercial relationships, license agreements and other partnerships, and/or re-establishing sales and marketing capabilities.
+The extent of Oxurion's future financing needs depends on many factors, including the progress, costs and timing of its research and development activities, preclinical studies, the clinical trial design, the costs of managing its patent and IP portfolio and obtaining regulatory approval, and the terms and timing of its product supply arrangements, commercial relationships, license agreements and other partnerships, and/or re-establishing sales and marketing capabilities.
 However, although the amount of additional funding that is required is uncertain, it is certain that substantial additional funding will be necessary to complete the Company's existing and future drug development programs.
-From January 2019 until June 2022, the company had a net loss of over EUR 123 million.
+As of December 31, 2022, the Group had accumulated losses of EUR 72,738,000.

 The main cost will be the clinical trials for THR-149.
-The Company is currently engaged in the KALAHARI trial with THR-149 for DME, which the Company currently estimates will be completed in 2023.
+The Company is currently engaged in the KALAHARI trial with THR-149 for DME, which the Company currently estimates will behave top-line results in the fourth quarter of 2023.
 If that trial is successful, a number of Phase 3 clinical trials will be required before THR-149 is approved, which are larger and more expensive trials, and which are not expected to be completed until 2028.
 Oxurion does not know if it will generate positive clinical data, receive regulatory approval, or obtain reimbursement for THR-149.
 Further, the Company may encounter unforeseen events (potentially including expenses, difficulties, complications, delays and other unknown factors), all of which could impair Oxurion's ability to attract the additional funding required to complete the clinical development.

 This means that Oxurion will have to attract significant additional funding from third parties to continue operations until 2028 before it is able to generate revenues from the marketing of THR-149.
 Alternatively, the Company could decide to enter into outlicensing arrangements for further development of THR-149 during or beyond Phase 2.
-This would reduce or eliminate future development costs and could generate revenues from milestone payments as early as 2023 or even earlier for certain markets.
+This would reduce or eliminate future development costs and could generate revenues from milestone payments as early as this year.

-Should Oxurion not be able to secure adequate future external funding to continue its development programs for THR-149 in a timely manner and/or to enter into outlicensing arrangements, this would have a material adverse effect on Oxurion as it may be forced to delay, reduce or terminate the development or commercialization of THR-149, out-license THR-149 prematurely, or not be able to take advantage of future business opportunities, all of which could potentially impair Oxurion's ability to sustain operations or to continue as a going concern, which could lead to its liquidation or bankruptcy and which would have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment..
+Should Oxurion not be able to secure adequate future external funding to continue its development programs for THR-149 in a timely manner and/or to enter into outlicensing arrangements, this would have a material adverse effect on Oxurion as it may be forced to delay, reduce or terminate the development or commercialization of THR-149, out-license THR-149 prematurely, or not be able to take advantage of future business opportunities, all of which could potentially impair Oxurion's ability to sustain operations or to continue as a going concern, which could lead to its liquidation or bankruptcy and which would have a material adverse impact on the Company and its shareholders leading to the potential total loss of their entire investment.